- This event has passed.

 Related Workshop: Working with the Promethean Complex

 Jeffrey Kiehl, Ph.D., is a Diplomate Jungian Analyst and senior training analyst for the C.G.
 Jung Institute of Colorado and the Inter-Regional Society of Jungian Analysts.
 He has an M.A. in psychology.
-He is also an adjunct professor at the University of California, Santa Cruz and an adjunct faculty member of Pacifica Graduate Institute, where he teaches a course on Ecopsychology.
-He carried out basic research on climate change for forty years.
-He is the author of Facing Climate Change: An Integrated Path to the Future, which provides a Jungian perspective on climate change.
+He worked as a climate scientist for forty years and held faculty positions at a number of institutions including UC Santa Cruz and Pacifica Graduate Institute.
+He is the author of Facing Climate Change: An Integrated Path to the Future and numerous Jungian articles on the intersection of depth psychology and the environment.
 Jeffrey has presented on various Jungian topics at national and international conferences.
 He lives in Santa Cruz, CA.